axelarnetwork/axelar-contract-deployments/xrpl/docs/link-token.md

 ```bash
 ts-node evm/interchainTokenFactory.js --action registerCustomToken --tokenAddress $TOKEN_ADDRESS --tokenManagerType $TOKEN_MANAGER_TYPE --operator $OPERATOR --salt $SALT
 ```
-Note: the GMP transaction is a two step process and only the first leg to the ITS Hub is required to succeed

 From the output set the token Id without `0x` prefix for subsequent steps
 ```bash